oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/hostpipes/README.md

    ```
    CL_CONTEXT_MPSIM_DEVICE_INTELFPGA=1 ./hostpipes.fpga_sim
    ```
 > **Note**: Running this sample on an actual FPGA device requires a BSP that supports host pipes.
-As there are currently no commercial BSPs with such support, only the IP Authoring flow is enabled for this code sample.
+As there are currently no commercial BSPs with such support, only the SYCL HLS flow is enabled for this code sample.

 ### On Windows